-358.509 Review of continued qualification of property by State Historic Preservation Officer.
-If the county assessor, local landmark commission or governing body has reason to believe that property classified as historic property is not being maintained, rehabilitated or preserved as required under the preservation plan approved for the property, as amended, or as required under rules established by the State Historic Preservation Officer, or otherwise no longer qualifies for classification and special assessment as historic property, the county assessor, local landmark commission or governing body shall request the State Historic Preservation Officer to determine if the property continues to qualify.
+358.509 Review of continued qualification of property by State Historic Pres-ervation Officer.
+If the county assessor, local landmark commission or governing body has reason to believe that property classified as historic property is not being maintained, rehabilitated or preserved as required under the preservation plan approved for the property, as amended, or as required under rules established by the Department of Revenue or the State Historic Preservation Officer, or otherwise no longer qualifies for classification and special assessment as historic property, the county assessor, local landmark commission or governing body shall request the State Historic Preservation Officer to determine if the property continues to qualify.
 The request shall be in writing and state the reasons why the continuing qualification is questioned.
-Upon receipt of the request, the State Historic Preservation Officer may initiate a continuing qualification review.
-If a review is initiated, the State Historic Preservation Officer or designee of the officer shall inspect the property and may take whatever steps are necessary to determine if the property continues to qualify for special assessment including a request for a report under ORS 358.535.
+Upon receipt of the request, the State Historic Preservation Officer may initiate a continuing qualifica-tion review.
+If a review is initiated, the State Historic Preservation Officer or designee of the officer shall inspect the property and may take whatever steps are necessary to determine if the property continues to qual-ify for special assessment.
 The State Historic Preservation Officer shall notify the county assessor of the determination made pursuant to the request within 60 days after the request is received.
-A determination by the State Historic Preservation Officer that the property no longer qualifies shall constitute a discovery described in ORS 358.515 (1)(c).
-[1979 c.346 §4; 1983 c.720 §7; 1995 c.5 §10; 1995 c.693 §7; 2001 c.540 §9]
+[1979 c.346 §4; 1983 c.720 §7; 1995 c.5 §10; 1995 c.693 §7; 2001 c.540 §9; 2009 c.892 §14]

 358.511 Historic Assessment Review Committee.
-(1) There is established an Historic Assessment Review Committee consisting of three members appointed by the Governor.
+(1) There is established an Historic Assessment Review Committee consisting of five members appointed by the Governor.

-- (2) The term of office of each member is four years, but a member serves at the pleasure of the Governor.
+(2) The term of office of each member is four years, but a member serves at the pleasure of the Governor.
 A member is eligible for reappointment.
-A member whose term has expired shall continue to serve until a successor has been appointed. - (3) Appointments to the review committee shall be based on representation of interests of the county assessors, historic preservation interests and local government. - (4) A majority of the members of the review committee constitutes a quorum for the transaction of business.
-[1995 c.693 §16; 2001 c.540 §10]
+A member whose term has expired shall continue to serve until a successor has been appointed.

+(3) Appointments to the review committee shall be based on representation of interests of the county assessors, the historic preservation community, the State Advisory Committee on Historic Preservation, the development community and local government.

+(4) A majority of the members of the review committee constitutes a quorum for the transaction of business.
+[1995 c.693 §16; 2001 c.540 §10; 2009 c.892 §15]
-Note: 358.511 was enacted into law by the Legislative Assembly but was not added to or made a part of

-ORS chapter 358 or any series therein by legislative action.
+Note: 358.511 was enacted into law by the Legislative Assembly but was not added to or made a part of ORS chapter 358 or any series therein by legislative action.
 See Preface to Oregon Revised Statutes for further explanation.